nintichance/fri-end/README.md

 * Wrote DRY-er, more readible and more organized code
 * Focused on one task at a time
 * Worked alongside another programmer, which increased motivation
+* Debugging both JS and CSS is better figured out!

 **My Proudest Moment**